 As Customer Success Managers one of our many hats is to ensure our customer champions know how to get the most out of your product.
 We work closely with our customers to ensure they are well trained on the product.
 The customers are informed of new features and updates.
 They get answers to their questions and review their utilization to provide enhancement guidance.
-We progress them through our onboarding programmes, growth playbooks and support them as they advance to become customer champions.
+We progress a customer through our onboarding programmes, growth playbooks and support him/her as s/he advances to become customer champion.

 By becoming a champion of our product within their business it is often assumed that they can articulate the reason their business uses your product.
 The value the product returns to stakeholders.
 However, this is often a misconception.
 Although they can probably do a brilliant job of explaining what the product is, what it does.
 What is the return on investment?